ADR-316: Wearable Spring Bones

 Node Naming Convention

 All spring bone nodes MUST have a name containing the substring springbone (case-insensitive).
 The substring can appear at any position in the name.
+The naming convention is the only signal that travels in the .glb; physics parameters travel separately in item metadata.

 Examples: